andydurette/MVC-Eat-Da-Burger/README.md

 ## Getting Started

-Inside this repo there are mysql seed files to build a starting repo, the logic has been set for a clearDB configuration on heroku.
+Inside this repo there are mysql seed files to build a starting repo, the logic has been set for a clearDB configuration on heroku. <br />
 Live Link at: https://eat-all-da-burger.herokuapp.com/

 ## Site Goals